wildybytes/SimpleHTTPProxy/README.md

 6. Enter the correct username and password (admin/admin) to access the website through the proxy server.
 7. The server will log each connection in the terminal window.

-## Contributing
-Contributions are welcome!
-If you find any bugs or have suggestions for improvement, please create an issue or pull request.

 ## License
 Simple HTTP Proxy is licensed under the GNU General Public License V3.
 See the LICENSE file for more information.